nanocosmos/documentation-net/docs/cloud/analytics-guardian.md

 ### Guardian Menu

 :::info Before starting
-To begin, please sign in to the [metrics dashboard](https://metrics.nanocosmos.de/login) using your nanoStream Cloud/Bintu account credentials. <br/>
+To begin, please sign in to the [Analytics dashboard](https://metrics.nanocosmos.de/login) using your nanoStream Cloud/Bintu account credentials. <br/>
 If you have not created an account yet, you can [sign up](https://dashboard.nanostream.cloud/auth?signup) or reach out to our dedicated sales team via the [contact form](https://www.nanocosmos.de/contact) or by sending an email to sales(at)nanocosmos.de.
 :::